FerretDB/FerretDB/website/blog/2023-08-14-mongodb-sorting-scalar.md

 ### Null and non-existent field comparison

-For the comparison purpose, non-existent field is equivalent to Null.
+For the comparison purpose, a non-existent field is equivalent to Null.
 This means that a field `v` with Null value `{:v null}` and a non-existent `v` field in `{}` are equal as far as comparison is concerned.

-## Examples showcasing Sorting for scalar values
+## Examples showcasing sorting for scalar values

-Let's create an `outfits` collection using following query to insert documents.
+Let's create an `outfits` collection using the following query to insert documents.

 ```js
 db.outfits.insertMany([